mendix/docs/content/studio/domain-models-how-to.md

    12. In the **Create New Attribute** dialog window, set the name to *Vendor*, set the type to *String*, and click **Create**.

 3. Each product has an *image*, but you did not create it as an attribute.
-You need to create an image entity for it, a special type of entity that allows you to store images and set its name to *Product_Image*.
+You need to create a special type of entity that allows you to store images – an image entity, and set its name to *Product_Image*.
 Follow the steps below:

 	1. Open **Toolbox**, drag and drop the **Image Entity** in your domain model: